Zaha's no diver, insists Hodgson

 The Ivorian went to ground in the penalty area under a rash challenge from Adrian Mariappa during the second half at Vicarage Road, but referee Chris Kavanagh opted to caution Zaha for simulation rather than point to the spot.

-It means that the 25-year-old has been shown four yellow cards for diving since the start of the 2015-2016 season, more than any other player.
+It means that the 25-year-old has been shown four yellow cards for diving since the start of the 2015-16 season – more than any other player.

-But Hodgson believes the reputation he has gained is unfair, telling the club's official website: "It sometimes comes from other managers trying to gain an advantage by putting in the referee's mind that he's cheat.
-We know he isn't, in fact, quite the opposite.
+Hodgson believes the reputation he has gained is unfair, though, telling the club's official website: "It sometimes comes from other managers trying to gain an advantage by putting in the referee's mind that he's cheat.
+We know he isn't – in fact, quite the opposite.

 "I think there are times where he tries so hard to stay on his feet that he might be better off taking the foul.